You are here

 Maximum Time Frame for Completion of Degree:

 - Full-time undergraduate students requiring 120 credits for degree completion are required to complete this degree within 180 attempted credits.
-Developmental credits taken which do not count toward degree completion will be excluded from the 180 credit calculation.
 All transfer credits will count as credits attempted for this purpose.

 - Graduate students maximum time frames will vary by degree completion requirements.
 The maximum standard will be set at 150 percent of the minimum number of credits needed to complete the graduate degree.